First Neolithic tribes in Eastern Europe

 Fig. 19.
 Graphical Reconstruction of the Appearance of the Trypillians by M.M.
 Gerasimov on the basis of found sculls.
 (MASSON V.M., MERPERT N.Ya.
 1982.
 Fig.)

 The Bug-Dniester and Early-Typillian cultures coexisted in the same area and maintained close relationships for a long time from the middle of the 1st to the start of the 2nd quarter of the 4th BC (TOVKAYLO M.T.
 1998, 14-15).
 At the same time (in the 5th mill BC) Neolithic cultures spread through the South and North Caucasus to the eastern part of Ukraine (the Dnieper-Sura and the Dnieper-Donets cultures).
 This spreading was occurred by resettlement and partly by borrowing the productive economy.
 Creators of the Dnieper-Donets culture were Indo-Europeans who migrated in the Dnieper basin from the Caucasus.
-The basis for this assertion is almost complete coincidence of the distribution of this culture with Indo-European area determined using the graphic-analytical method (see the section The Indo-European Tribes).
+The basis for this assertion is almost complete coincidence of the dissemination of this culture with Indo-European area determined using the graphic-analytical method (see the section The Indo-European Tribes).
 A significant part of the Steppe cultures, in particular, the Seredniy Stiğ and Yamna (Pit) Cultures should be associated with the ancient Turks, which followed the Indo-Europeans The Türkic Tribes).
 Finno-Ugric and Samoyed peoples were creators of Pit-Comb Ware cultures in the Volga basin and its right tributaries The Finno-Ugric and Samoyed Tribes).
 Usually, the last cultures are also referred by scholars to the Finno-Ugrians, while the Seredniy Stih and Yamna (Pit) cultures are connected with the Indo-Europeans.
 On this view, the question arises, who created the Dnieper-Donets culture then?
-Its carriers could not disappear without a trace or to be assimilated by creators of Corded Ware culture, as it had a place in case of cultures of Central Europe, because no sites of CWC were found in the places of distribution Dnieper-Donets culture.
+Its carriers could not disappear without a trace or to be assimilated by creators of Corded Ware culture, as it had a place in case of cultures of Central Europe, because no sites of CWC were found in the places of dissemination Dnieper-Donets culture.
 This problem is considered in detail in the section Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe.